 - Don’t Be Afraid to Change Banks

-Some useful advice I gave a friend that still is very true! - Free Banking
+Some useful advice I gave a friend that is still very true! - Free Banking

 A way for couples to keep each other up to date on their financial status. - Debt is Like Fat